 Public notice of promotion consideration meetings shall be made at least ten days prior to the meeting.
 Promotion candidates will be informed of their rights under the Wisconsin Open Meeting Law.
+Department standards for closed session meeting confidentiality (Section II.B.2) shall apply to the review meeting.
 If an open meeting is requested, only the portion of the meeting dealing with the faculty person requesting the meeting will be open to all persons.
 This portion of the meeting will be conducted in accordance with the open meetings rules of the State of Wisconsin

-After discussion of a candidate's performance with respect to the criteria in section V.D.2 (below), votes shall be cast by a show of hands on a separate motion to promote for each promotion candidate.
+After discussion of a candidate's performance with respect to the criteria in Section V.D.2, votes shall be cast by a show of hands on a separate motion to promote for each promotion candidate.
 At least a two-thirds majority is necessary for a positive promotion recommendation.
 The results of the vote shall be recorded by the committee chair and entered into the committee's portion of the Faculty Promotion Evaluation Report Form.
 The committee shall prepare written reasons for each of its recommendations.

 Within seven days of the promotion consideration meeting, the committee chair shall notify each candidate of the committee's recommendation.
-For positive recommendations, the committee chair shall include a letter of recommendation drafted collectively by the committee as part of the

-Faculty Promotion Evaluation Report Form.
+For positive recommendations, the committee chair shall include a letter of recommendation drafted collectively by the committee as part of the Faculty Promotion Evaluation Report Form.
 With these materials, the department chair shall also transmit, in writing, the recommendation to the dean.
 A copy of this letter shall be provided to the candidate at least one day prior to the submission of the promotion file to the dean.